 We are experienced in Social Security Benefit cases and will meet with you to discuss the details of your case during a confidential consultation at no cost to you.
 No one plans to become disabled, and it’s a hard realization to accept.
 It is also a terrible injustice when people who have worked their whole lives are denied the very benefits they have earned.
 Don’t let this happen to you.
 If you have applied for benefits on your own and have been rejected (as most applicants are their first time), please call us so we can make sure you get approved the second time around.

 - What is Social Security Disability?

 - SSDI Eligibility

 - SSDI Frequently Asked Questions

 What is Social Security Disability?

 Social Security Disability Insurance (SSDI) is a federally funded program that provides financial assistance to people who have become disabled and are no longer able to work.
-The program is managed by the Social Security Administration and distributes benefits to people whose medical condition prevents them from working for 12 months or longer.
+The program is managed by the SSA (Social Security Administration) and distributes benefits to people whose medical condition prevents them from working for 12 months or longer.

-The SSDI claims process is highly complicated, and it is common for people with legitimate claims to be unfairly denied by the Social Security Administration.
+The SSDI claims process is highly complicated, and it is common for people with legitimate claims to be unfairly denied by the SSA.
 To ensure that you receive the benefits to which you are entitled, it is important to work with an experienced attorney.
-The SSDI attorneys in South Carolina at McWhirter, Bellinger & Associates, P.A., will guide you through the filing process to ensure that your claim goes smoothly.
+The social security disability attorneys in South Carolina at McWhirter, Bellinger & Associates, P.A., will guide you through the filing process to ensure that your claim goes smoothly.